• Skip to Content

 At the completion of this program, students will be able to:

-1. Have knowledge of fundamental aspects of water resource management, conservation, distribution, treatment, collection, recycle, and disposal operations.
+1. Examine fundamental aspects of water resource management, including conservation, distribution, treatment (with a focus on advanced water treatment operations), collection, recycling, and disposal.

-2. Perform tasks in connection with the operation, control, and maintenance of water and sanitation systems.
+2. Perform tasks related to the operation, control, and maintenance of water and sanitation systems, including the application of instrumentation, pumps, motors, and advanced treatment technologies.

-4. Demonstrate effective oral and written communication skills and apply these tools in a regulatory context (i.e. public health protection).
+4. Establish effective oral and written communication skills, utilizing these tools in regulatory contexts to promote public health protection and ensure compliance with statutory mandates.

-5. Have knowledge of relevant equipment, policies, procedures and strategies to promote effective local, state, or national security operations in water resource management.
+5. Apply relevant equipment, policies, procedures, and strategies to facilitate effective local, state, or national security operations in water resource management.

 San Bernardino Valley College